Art school in New York.

-So the all-important question for a painter then becomes, “Am I seeing this right?”, or “What might be getting between my vision and my subject?”
+So the critical question for a painter then becomes, “Am I seeing this right?”, or “What might be interfering with my vision and my subject?”

-That visual bias living inside you loves to make mischief, usually at the most inconvenient time.
+That visual bias living inside you loves to make mischief at the most inconvenient time.
 It’s important to know it’s there, embrace it, and then learn the tricks to override it.